 I am a BACP Accredited Counsellor, working in Guildford, Woking, Surrey.
-I offer help and support with behavior that cause guilt and shame, depression, anxiety and relationship issues.
+I offer counselling, help and support with behavior that cause guilt and shame, addiction, depression, anxiety and relationship issues.
 I can also provide support for families, carers and friends who may have been affected.

 How I Work